testinstance-1/webhook-repo/README.markdown

 ## Notes
 - The UI refreshes every 15 seconds to fetch the latest actions.
 - Merge event handling is included for brownie points.
-- Ensure proper error handling and date formatting as per requirements.
+- Ensures proper error handling and date formatting as per requirements.
-- **Security Warning**: The MongoDB connection string is hardcoded.
-Rotate credentials after use and avoid exposing them in public repositories.